heroku-examples/java-spring-12factor/presentation.md

     ```

 <!--
-"So, how does Spring Boot help us treat backing services as attached resources, as per Factor IV?
-Let's start with one of its most powerful features: Auto-configuration."

-"Primarily through its **Auto-configuration Magic**.
+So, how does Spring Boot help us treat backing services as attached resources, as per Factor IV?
+Let's start with one of its most powerful features: Auto-configuration.
+Primarily through its **Auto-configuration Magic**.
 If Spring Boot detects, for example, the PostgreSQL driver and Spring Data JPA on the classpath (as we've included in our `pom.xml` here), it will automatically configure a `DataSource`, an `EntityManagerFactory`, and other necessary beans for database interaction.
 The same principle applies if it finds the Redis starter – it sets up what's needed to connect to a Redis instance.
-All you typically need to do is add the starter dependency to your `pom.xml` or `build.gradle`."

-"This significantly reduces boilerplate and gets you connected to your backing services quickly.
-Next, we'll see how we tell Spring Boot *where* these services are."
+All you typically need to do is add the starter dependency to your `pom.xml` or `build.gradle` This significantly reduces boilerplate and gets you connected to your backing services quickly.
+Next, we'll see how we tell Spring Boot *where* these services are.
 -->

 ---